 “Having your Bachelor’s Degree allows you to go into dental sales, research or even teaching in a clinical setting,” Alburger said.
 “But to teach courses in a dental hygiene school, you are required to have a Master’s Degree.”

 Experience & Skills

 It is important that RDHs have solid hand-eye coordination skills, due to the nature of the job and the services being performed.
-Also, being able to assess a client’s oral health is imperative, as these professionals often oversee a patient before the dentist.
+Also, being able to assess a client’s oral health is imperative, as these professionals often oversee a patient before the Dentist.

-“There is no experience needed as a Dental Hygienist outside of having your degree and proper accreditations, although some offices looking to hire a Dental Hygienist will require a certain amount of years experience working as a Hygienist,” Alburger said.
+“There is no experience needed as a Dental Hygienist outside of having your degree and proper accreditation, although some offices looking to hire a Dental Hygienist will require a certain amount of years experience working as a Hygienist,” Alburger said.
 “Helpful skills would include being a team player, a self-starter and having critical thinking skills.”